 5. Platform monitoring-It is likely that most visitors won’t just visit your website only as a desktop site.
 Nowadays, it is increasingly more likely they will look at the same page on a tablet or smart phone and expect the same results.
 Therefore, your page needs to be optimized for all platforms so that the user can have an equally good experience across all platforms.
 If your mobile site lags, but your desktop site excels, you still can’t be guaranteed the successful results you are looking for.
 Then what’s a good bounce rate for a website when the issue is platform monitoring?
 This is another one to keep as low as possible by constantly checking the optimization of your platforms.

 6. Calls to Action-This is the ultimate goal.
 Whether it’s a sale, a registration, or even a signature, this is the goal you want the user to meet, no matter what, and you have to get them there.
 By designing an effective website, understanding how your site is working, and making sure your visitor can efficiently use your site, will all impact the final statistics regarding your calls to action.

 Creating an Ideal Website

-This may sound like an impossible task, but the secret behind a website that leads to customer success is one with a team that understand the metrics behind site behavior and dynamics and remembering that the website customer experience is by far one of the most and crucial key points..
-With tools like website session replay and clickmaps, Glassbox’s suite will set your website up for success by measuring the customer experience.
-When a company understand the elements behind the scenes of their website, they can create a better end product for the user and achieve their goals at a faster rate.
+This may sound like an impossible task, but the secret behind a website that leads to customer success is one with a team that understand the website customer experience metrics behind site behavior and dynamics and remembering that the website customer experience is by far one of the most and crucial key points..
+With tools like website session replay and clickmaps, Glassbox’s suite will set your website up for success by measuring website customer experience metrics.
+When a company understands the elements behind the scenes of their website, they can create a better end product for the user and achieve their goals at a faster rate.

 For more information about how Glassbox maximizes your experience performance and can help your company achieve its full potential, fill out the form below for a demo.